 Mile 95.5 - Hermit Rapid.
 SCOUT ON THE LEFT.
+N36° 05.930' W112° 12.482' (scout point).
 Hermit is the biggest wave train on the river, the fifth wave being the biggest.
 The ninth wave is now a hole that can flip a raft.
 It's best to move right before or right after running the fifth wave.
 In low water it's no problem.
-Just go down the middle and move a little to the right as you run the rapid in order to avoid the hole.
-In water levels in the high teens, the waves keep getting bigger with the fifth wave being a monster.
+Just go down the middle and move a little to the right as you run the rapid in order to avoid the -hole.
+In- water levels in the high teens, the waves keep getting bigger with the fifth wave being a monster.
 In the twenties and above, this rapid washes out until flows over 45,000 make the right run very exciting.
 If you go down the middle keep pushing hard on your oars and keep them in the water so the water will carry you over the fifth wave.
 Another option is to go hard left at the top of the rapid and then run the rapid to the left of the wave train.